 - ¨ Today FFD collects and distributes 500 food baskets per month, providing each individual with basic dry and fresh goods and cleaning materials.
 The value of each basket is approximately $50.
 During the holidays, FFD increases both the number of parcels and the quantity of goods in each parcel.
 More than thirty volunteers work on a regular basis to prepare the packages and deliver them to the needy homes using their own private vehicles.

-- "We expect to expand our outreach in 2015.
+- "We expect to expand our outreach this year.
 One of our newest projects, currently getting underway, is to provide weekly lunches to 300 disadvantaged young people in the cities of Jaffa, Netanya, Acre and Tiberius who are members of a special sea-scouts program ("Anchor for Life") under the auspices of the Israeli Scouting Association.
-If we succeed in expanding our resources in 2015, FFD hopes to adopt the country-wide "sea-scouts for disadvantaged youth program" (up to to1000 meals per week).
+If we succeed in expanding our resources in this year, FFD hopes to adopt the country-wide "sea-scouts for disadvantaged youth program" (up to to1000 meals per week).

 - ¨ We believe our giving is a step toward meaningful change in Israeli society.
 We are motivated by our belief that helping others is the right thing to do and that our voluntary actions will create a positive chain reaction leading to a better future for Israel.